As a team owner or co-owner in the Rosita Fantasy Football League, you are bound to all terms and conditions contained in this Constitution.

 This league’s championship game, the Arsenio Bowl, is played in Week 16.
 The winner is the champion of the Rosita League, while the loser finishes the season in 2nd Place.
 Both teams are considered to be in the Elite Class for the season.

 The two losing teams of the Final Four playoff round play in the 3rd Place Match in Week 16.
 The winner finishes the season in the 3rd Place, and is considered to be in the Elite Class for the season.
 The loser finishes in 4th Place.

 Section 4.4 – Consolation Ladder

-Playoff teams who do not make it to the Final Four playoff round will play in the Consolation Ladder matches in Weeks 15 and 16.
+Playoff teams who do not make it to the Final Four playoff round play in the Consolation Ladder matches in Weeks 15 and 16.
 The ladder begins with teams arranged according to seed – the higher the seed, the higher the ladder position.
 Match winners move up the ladder (or stay up), and losers move down the ladder (or stay down).
-The Week 16 matches will determine each of these teams’ final placements.
+The Week 16 matches determine each of these teams’ final placements.

 Section 4.5 – Loser Ladder